 Ligonier is a very small borough located in the state of Pennsylvania.
 With a population of 1,540 people and three constituent neighborhoods, Ligonier is the 667th largest community in Pennsylvania.
-Much of the housing stock in Ligonier was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Ligonier has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs, Ligonier isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Ligonier are a mix of both white- and blue-collar jobs.
+Ligonier is a decidedly white-collar borough, with fully 86.17% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Ligonier is a borough of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Ligonier who work in sales jobs (14.54%), teaching (11.25%), and office and administrative support (10.97%).
+There are especially a lot of people living in Ligonier who work in office and administrative support (13.83%), sales jobs (12.23%), and healthcare (11.84%).

 Overall, Ligonier’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Being a small borough, Ligonier does not have a public transit system used by locals to get to and from work.
+Ligonier is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Ligonier home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Ligonier residents report their race to be White, followed by Black or African-American.
+The greatest number of Ligonier residents report their race to be White.
 Important ancestries of people in Ligonier include Irish, English, Italian, and Scottish.

 The most common language spoken in Ligonier is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include Greek and Spanish.